kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8026-per-vpa-component-configuration/README.md

 ## Summary

 Currently, VPA components (recommender, updater, admission controller) are configured through global flags.
 This makes it challenging to support different workloads with varying resource optimization needs within the same cluster.
 This proposal introduces the ability to specify configuration parameters at the individual VPA object level, allowing for workload-specific optimization strategies.
+The goal is not to introduce new configuration options but rather to make existing internal configurations accessible and customizable per VPA object.

 ## Motivation